My Donor Egg Pregnancy Experience by Victoria Nino Jul 13, 2022 | by Victoria Nino, Guest Author

 My Donor Egg Pregnancy Experience

 From the moment I saw the picture of my embryo, it was like I knew it was my baby.
-I was so worried for so long about connecting or bonding to a child via someone else’s eggs, and here I was swooning over black and white photo of a bunch of cells.
+I was so worried for so long about connecting or bonding to a child via someone else’s eggs, and here I was swooning over a black-and-white photo of a bunch of cells.
 It was the first time I could actually see myself as a mom.

-I know bonding happens differently for mothers and their babies, but my bond with my first born was like nothing I’ve ever experienced.
+I know bonding happens differently for mothers and their babies, but my bond with my firstborn was like nothing I’ve ever experienced.
 Being pregnant with her was such a huge honor.
 We got to go everywhere together!
-She got to learn my voice, my laugh, my inner energy for nine whole months.
+She got to learn my voice, my laugh, and my inner energy for nine whole months.
 I got to bond with her from the moment she became a life.

 I went from feeling like the most unlucky person in the world to the absolute luckiest.
 I wish I knew back then that the hardest thing I was going to experience in life was going to lead me to the absolute best.